writerankur/flows_doc/README.md

 ## About Your Allowlist on SnapLogic <a id="About-Your-Allowlist-on-SnapLogic"></a>

-To facilitate seamless and reliable inbound/outbound communication between your applications/systems and the SnapLogic Platform comprising Cloudplex, Groundplex, Control Plane, FeedMaster, SnapLogic UI/API, and Ultra Tasks, we need you to add the said IP addresses in your network.
+To (test) facilitate seamless and reliable inbound/outbound communication between your applications/systems and the SnapLogic Platform comprising Cloudplex, Groundplex, Control Plane, FeedMaster, SnapLogic UI/API, and Ultra Tasks, we need you to add the said IP addresses in your network.

 SnapLogic Platform uses a High Availability \(HA\) configuration with support for Disaster Recovery \(DR\) failover.
 This requires you to add multiple IP addresses to your allowlist.